yuenj/git_demo/README.md

 # git_demo
 This is for CMPUT 301
-Here is a change in the file
-This is a change I made from github
+HERE IS A CHANGE FROM THE LAB COMPUTER Here is a change in the file This is a change I made from github